Barbara Allen, Associate Professor of History

-Dr. Allen’s specialty is the history of Russia since 1861 and of the USSR.
-Her research deals with the ways in which Russian Communist Party elites and the Soviet secret police formed early Soviet politics in a Stalinist mold.
-“The political history of the USSR in the 1920s and 1930s offers lessons for those who wish to understand how the current political regime in Russia is being shaped, as a collaboration between the secret police and oligarchic forces.
-Stalin's legacy is still a matter of contention in post-Soviet Russia, as the Putin and Medvedev regimes attempt to restore Russian greatness based on an interpretation of history that acclaims the Stalin-led Soviet victory in World War II over Nazi Germany and downplays Stalin's crimes against the Soviet people.
+Dr. Allen’s specialty is the history of Russia and the Soviet Union.
+Her research deals with the challenges posed by Soviet Communists of working-class origin to Stalin’s dictatorship.
+“Stalin's legacy is still a matter of contention in post-Soviet Russia, as the Putin and Medvedev regimes attempt to restore Russian greatness based on an interpretation of history that acclaims the Stalin-led Soviet victory in World War II over Nazi Germany and downplays Stalin's crimes against the Soviet people.
 The Russian Revolutions of 1917 still inspire advocates of social change and liberation in the 21st century.”

 Dr. Allen also teaches a graduate course on oral history, in which students conduct interviews with La Salle alumni, faculty, staff, administrators, and neighbors; or with U.S. war veterans.
 Veteran interviews are deposited in the Library of Congress.
 Interviews of La Sallians are preserved in La Salle’s Digital Commons.